-NOTE: Only approved pellet vent pipe, wall pass-throughs, and fire stops should be used when venting through combustible materials.
+NOTE: Only "pellet" vent pipe wall pass-throughs and fire stops should be used when venting through combustible materials.

-NOTE: Always take into consideration the effects of the prevailing wind direction or other wind currents that may cause flyash and/or smoke when placing the termination of the vent.
+NOTE: Always take into consideration the effect the prevailing wind direction or other wind currents will cause with flyash and/or smoke when placing the termination.